flokoe/bash-hackers-wiki/docs/howto/edit-ed.md

 \...using the `m` command: `<ADDRESS> m <TARGET-ADDRESS>`

-This is definitely something that can\'t be done easily with sed.
+This is definitely something that can't be done easily with sed.

     # moving lines 5-9 to the end of the file
     ed -s test.txt <<< $'5,9m$\nw'